fnordoglargh/metametalmapper/documentation/USAGE.md

 * `-z <countries>`: In this case `<countries>` is a comma separated list of ISO shorts (`N1,N2,N3`).
 Don't use white spaces unless you enclose the entire list in double quotes (`"N1, N2, N3"`).

+Both latter options also check for:
+* Missing bands; not found in database but in the country links file.
+* Invalid bands; found in database but not in the country links file.

+Files with the missing or invalid bands are saved in `links_missing` or `links_valid`.
+The naming pattern is `<IsoCountry>_YY-MM-DD_hhmmss.lnks`.

 ### Countries